-Flutter apps are typically bigger than React Native ones.
+Flutter apps are typically “bigger” than React Native ones.
 The main reason behind it is the C/C++ engine.
 It’s important to note, however, that React Native apps are still relatively big.
-No matter which one you choose, every mobile app development app framework will make the app a bit bulkier.
+No matter which one you choose, every mobile app development framework will make the app a bit bulkier.

-The documentation and a huge community behind the framework are the strong suits of React Native.
-There is always someone you can ask for advice.
+The React Native documentation and the huge community behind the framework are its strong suits.
+You can always ask someone for advice when running a react native project.
 Of course, Flutter has a rapidly growing base of developers as well.
 It’s safe to say that both frameworks are doing quite well in this area.

-There is yet another issue that’s worth considering.
-When your team is already familiar with either React or Flutter, it’s always an extra cost if they’re supposed to learn another language.
+This is another thing worth considering when choosing the right framework.
+When your team is already familiar with either React Native or Flutter, it’s always an extra cost if they’re supposed to learn another language.

 Main advantages of Flutter

 Flutter is easier to scale across different platforms and operating systems, as all UI components remain the same.
 This means that the user interface will look the same on iOS and Android.
 Because of that, you’re also less likely to face compatibility issues on different versions of the same OS.

 Another huge advantage is both the speed of development and the app itself.
 If a high tempo is what you need, Flutter is sure to meet your needs.

 Even up to 50% less testing in Flutter

 Since there are two versions of the same application, the quality assurance process is faster because it allows more testing.
 We can run a similar test on two platforms, reducing our QA workload by 50% and reducing QA time.
 However, you will still need to do manual testing in the same fashion as for native programming – since QA specialists will have to manually examine both applications for each platform.

 Main advantages of React Native